jeffreynerona/basic-react-tutorial/README.md

 ```

 #### Function
-Aside from data, you can also pass functions with props.
+Aside from data, you can also pass functions with props.<br>
 Inside ItemsList, create the function showDetails.
 ```
 ...